Swedenborg's visions and Kant's remarks

 Kant, metaphysics, and the correct way of reasoning

-The publication in anonymous form, in 1766, of a pamphlet with a vaguely enigmatic title, Träume eines Geistersheres, erläutert durch Träume der Metaphysik (Dreams of a Spirit-Seer, Illustrated by Dreams of Metaphysics), marks the historical moment in which the rational critical thought of the Enlightenment culture – represented by the author of the work, the Prussian philosopher Immanuel Kant (1724-1804) – begins to confront some problems of psychological and interpretative order posed by paranormal phenomena.
+The publication in anonymous form, in 1766, of a pamphlet with a vaguely enigmatic title, Träume eines Geistersheres, erläutert durch Träume der Metaphysik (Dreams of a Spirit-Seer, Illustrated by Dreams of Metaphysics), marks the historical moment in which the rational critical thought of the Enlightenment culture – represented by the author of the work, the Prussian philosopher Immanuel Kant (1724-1804) – begins to face some problems of psychological and interpretative order posed by paranormal phenomena.
 By admission of Kant himself (page 112 of the American edition of 1900), his short work did not present those characters of exhaustive analysis and intrinsic coherence that someone would have expected from one of the most eminent thinkers of his time and founder of critical philosophy: «I have treated an unfruitful subject which the inquiries and importunity of idle and inquisitive friends has forced upon me...
 I have lost the confidence of the reader, whom, in his inquisitiveness and eagerness to know, I have led by a tiresome roundabout way to the same point of ignorance from which he started».
 However, precisely the writing of this work represented for Kant the occasion for a critical revision of dogmatic metaphysics, then in vogue in German culture («metaphysics, which fate wanted me to fall in love with, although I can boast of having been reciprocated only with rare signs of favor...»), from a discipline debating on topics such as spirit, God, soul, etc. (on the basis of uncertain foundations, since not subjected to direct experience), to a «science of the limits of human reason».

 Even before examining Swedenborg's prolific and controversial literary production on the spirits' universe, Kant wondered what meaning the very concept of spirit could have in the light of the cognitive abilities of human reason.
 It is well known that the very question of the foundations of the correct use of reason for the purposes of knowledge was at the origin of the critical evolution of Kant's philosophical thought: a particularly complex problem, and probably insoluble, due to its circularity.
 In fact, how can be established the correct use of reason, if not on the basis of some postulates presented by reason itself?
 But such postulates can always be criticized and rejected, since, apart from the narrow field of mathematics and logic, it is not possible to identify an objectively valid reasoning system based on linguistic bases.
-Even if Kant only realized this later, these are issues closely related to human psyche.
-This does not mean that all forms of reasoning are the same, because it is evident, in the light of intelligent intuition, that those based on logic and correct argumentation are more effective, more coherent and more convincing than other statements, opinions and beliefs, which often are neither rational nor reasonable.
-But the central psychological problem is given by the fact that for the evaluation of the correct way of reasoning, it is also necessary a certain level of intelligence, below which a person can be induced to prefer forms of reasoning (or better: statements of thought) essentially incorrect, but for her/him more involving, more convincing and more seductive, for reasons of psychic origin.
+Even if Kant realized this only later, these are issues closely related to human psyche.
+This does not mean that all forms of reasoning are the same, because it is evident, in the light of intelligent intuition, that those based on logic and correct argumentation are more effective, more consistent and more convincing than other statements, opinions and beliefs, which often are neither rational nor reasonable.
+But the central psychological problem is given by the fact that for the evaluation of the correct way of reasoning, it is also necessary a certain level of intelligence, below which many people can be induced to prefer forms of reasoning (or better: statements of thought) essentially incorrect, but for them more involving, more convincing and more seductive, for reasons determined by their psyche.
 This is particularly evident in our days: media and information transmission systems make so that a mass culture can prevail, based on essentially irrational arguments (emotional, sentimental, instinctive), which completely ignore the need to stick to a correct and shared way of reasoning and arguing.

 The personality of Emanuel Swedenborg (1688-1772)

-But, to return to Kant, what induced the philosopher to deal in a non-superficial way with a person who openly declared to see spirits and to communicate with them?
+But, to return to Kant, what induced the philosopher to deal in a non-superficial way with a person who openly declared to see the spirits and to communicate with them?
 As Maria Venturini, the first Italian translator of Kant's booklet, rightly observed in her introduction to the 1920 edition, Dreams of a Spirit-Seer represents «the expression of the attitude of a sagacious and eminently critical spirit in front of problems and mysteries that modern consciousness is far from having solved...
 Kant's pamphlet can also help us to pay attention to the enigmatic figure of the Swedish visionary to whom it is dedicated».
-The sketch of Swedenborg's personality is then outlined by Venturini: «Emanuel Swedenborg, born in Stockholm on 29 January 1688, by Jasper Swedberg, court preacher, professor of theology at the University of Uppsala and since 1719 bishop of Skara, received a religious education but enlightened and liberal, then studied at the University of Upsala especially Letters and the Sciences and in 1709 obtained his Ph.D.».
+The sketch of Swedenborg's personality is then outlined by Venturini: «Emanuel Swedenborg, born in Stockholm on 29 January 1688, by Jasper Swedberg, court preacher, professor of theology at the University of Uppsala and since 1719 bishop of Skara, received a religious but enlightened and liberal education, then studied at the University of Upsala especially Letters and Sciences and in 1709 obtained his Ph.D.».
 A more recent commentator, philosopher Guido Morpurgo-Tagliabue (1907-1997), wrote however that Emanuel's father had a mystically superstitious mentality, deriving from beliefs drawn from a naive folklore, which were lavished in his sermons and in a large number of passionate graphomane manuscripts: from the end of the world to the moans of matter on human sins, from the souls of the dead to the vigilant angels, Pastor Jasper's parish was a center of archaic superstitions, and he was used as an exorcist, since an angel had convinced him in his youth to read the writings of the pietists, and now assisted him.

 «After a first long trip to England and France (1710-1715) – Venturini goes on – he devoted his activities to physical and mathematical studies: the publication, undertaken in 1716, of a scientific magazine that received the most favorable reception, opened him the way for offices and honors.
-Nominated in the same year councilor of the Royal College of Mines, he received letters of nobility for his studies and his services (so he could change his name from Swedberg to Swedenborg), which gave him the right to sit in the National Diet, in whose work Swedenborg took a very active part.
-During a new journey undertaken in 1721 to visit German mines, he began publishing his numerous scientific works full of observations and ingenious reflections, following which the University of Uppsala invited him in 1724 to succeed Celsius in the maths chair (honor that was declined by Swedenborg) and the Academy of Sciences of the same city welcomed him as a a member a few years later (1729).
-The decade after his return was actively employed by Swedenborg in studies and researches related to his office; but in 1733 his restless and active spirit led him to a new long journey to Germany, during which he published his great work Opera philosophica et mineralia (Philosophic Work and Minerals)... whose first volume... it is a treatise of natural philosophy, in which the richness of facts and the severity of scientific spirit take nothing away from the power of philosophical synthesis: in it Swedenborg outlines a cosmogony which anticipates in its general lines the theory of Kant and Laplace.
-The other two volumes, dedicated to mineralogy, also testify to the value of Swedenborg's research, which created crystallography and brilliantly anticipated in other points some theories and discoveries of modern science: yet in 1762 the Paris Academy of Sciences had a part of the second volume translated into French – the Treaty on Iron – as the best that had been written then about the subject.
+In the same year he was appointed advisor of the Royal College of Mines, and received letters of nobility for his studies and his services (so he could change his name from Swedberg to Swedenborg), which gave him the right to sit in the National Diet, in whose work Swedenborg took a very active part.
+During a new journey undertaken in 1721 to visit German mines, he began publishing his numerous scientific works full of observations and ingenious reflections, following which the University of Uppsala invited him in 1724 to succeed Celsius in the maths chair (honor that was declined by Swedenborg) and the Academy of Sciences of the same city welcomed him as a member a few years later (1729).
+The decade after his return was actively employed by Swedenborg in studies and researches related to his office; but in 1733 his restless and active spirit led him to a new long journey to Germany, during which he published his great work Opera philosophica et mineralia (Philosophic Work and Minerals)... whose first volume... it is a treatise of natural philosophy, in which the richness of facts and the severity of scientific spirit take nothing away from the power of the philosophical synthesis: in it Swedenborg outlines a cosmogony which anticipates in its general lines the theory of Kant and Laplace.
+The other two volumes, dedicated to mineralogy, also testify to the value of Swedenborg's research, which created crystallography and brilliantly anticipated in other points some theories and discoveries of modern science: yet in 1762 the Paris Academy of Sciences had a part of the second volume translated into French – the Treaty on Iron – considering it the best that had been written up to then on that topic.
 In the same year he published another philosophical work in Dresden: Prodromus philosophiae ratiocinantis de Infinito et causa finali Creationis: deque mechanismo operationis Animae et Corporis (An Essay of Rational Philosophy on the Infinite and the Final Purpose of the Creation: and on Operation Mechanism of Soul and Body)».

 From this picture Swedenborg's personality emerges as that of an eminent scientist, indefatigable investigator of the physical world, whose philosophical interests are part of the Enlightenment culture of his time, according to which science is still perceived as a branch of philosophy aimed at the knowledge of nature.
 However Morpurgo-Tagliabue points out that, starting from 1734, the year of publication of Prodromus philosophiae (an attempt to reconcile matter and spirit according to Leibniz's metaphysics), Swedenborg's interests were oriented towards psychophysics.
-According to Venturini: «Returned to Stockholm in 1734, he left again in 1736 to visit the Netherlands, France and Italy in a journey that lasted two years: in this time his studies, devoted to physiology and zoology, were collected by him in his Oeconomia regni animalis (1740-41).
+According to Venturini: «Returned to Stockholm in 1734, he left again in 1736 to visit the Netherlands, France and Italy in a journey that lasted two years: in this time his studies, devoted to physiology and zoology, were collected by him in his Oeconomia regni animalis (Economy of the Animal Kingdom, 1740-41).
 This work too deserved to be translated into English a century later: in it Swedenborg was the first to locate the seat of the higher psychic faculties in the cerebral cortex».
 Morpurgo-Tagliabue believed, however, that Swedenborg's scientific writings were characterized by a long-winded and confused prose, both for the use of a personal terminology, and for the habit of often resorting to very general principles or even to biblical or mythological notions.
-Thus, even in the scientist Swedenborg (without diminishing his merits and value, taking into account the culture of that historical period), some theological and graphomane components were emerging, attributable to a paternal influence.
+Thus, even in the scientist Swedenborg (without diminishing his merits and value, taking into account the culture of that historical period), some theological and graphomane components were emerging, perhaps attributable to a paternal influence.

 The spiritualist period of Swedenborg